cncf/glossary/content/en/contribute/_index.md

 ## Join the Glossary community! {#join-the-glossary-community}

-If you want to contribute regularly, consider joining our monthly Glossary Working Group meetings.
-You can find the meeting details in the [CNCF calendar](https://www.cncf.io/calendar/).
-You can also connect with the maintainers and fellow contributors in our [#glossary](https://cloud-native.slack.com/archives/C02TX20MQBB) channel on the CNCF Slack
+Connect with the maintainers and fellow contributors in our [#glossary](https://cloud-native.slack.com/archives/C02TX20MQBB) channel on the CNCF Slack
 — we'd love to meet you!

 ## Work on an existing issue {#work-on-an-existing-issue}